 But my body was crumbling.
 And so was I.

 Margaret Heffernan said, “The truth won’t set us free—until we develop the skills and the habit and the talent and the moral courage to use it.”

 You can develop and strengthen moral courage in your own life.
 Start with the small decisions.
 Do what you say and say what you do.

 God, in his mercy, examined me.
-I discovered my friend was openly cheating on his wife.
+I discovered my friend was leading a secretive life away from his family.
 I was appalled, outraged.
-And though I’m not usually intimidated, I was silent on the matter.
+And though I’m not usually intimidated, I kept silent on the matter.
 I hope it wasn’t the money, but it might have been a factor.
 I gave him the benefit of the doubt.
-I rationalized that I could counsel him to change directions and stay loyal to his wife and family.
-I raised the subject with him a few times, but I was too intimidated to push the issue.
+I rationalized that I could counsel him to change directions and stay loyal to those he loved.
+I raised the subject a few times, but didn’t press the issue.
 Moral weakness.
 The fear of man.

-The worst was watching my family watch me slip into the gray zone.
+The worst was watching my family watch me slip head-first into the gray zone.
 They suffered no confusion.
-But I hurt them by betraying my core values
+But I hurt them betraying my core values

-There were other troubling issues, but, when they asked me to bend certain rules, I clenched and unequivocally refused.
+There were other troubling issues, but, when faced with bending certain inviolable rules, I clenched and unequivocally refused.

-The business relationship ended a few months later.
+The business relationship terminated a few months later.
 But I had messes to clean up.
 I asked God to forgive my cowardice and compromise.
-I asked my wife and family to forgive me for not listening to them early on (they knew it all), and for being a poor example under fire.
-Finally, I forgave myself, learned some lessons, and reset down the straight and narrow.
+I asked my wife and family to forgive me for not listening and being a poor example under fire.
+Finally, I forgave myself, learned some lessons, and reset, and relaunched down the straight and narrow.